vickipetrova/vickipetrova/README.md

 - 📫 How to reach me: shoot me a message on [Twitter](https://twitter.com/vicki_petrovaa) or [LinkedIn](https://www.linkedin.com/in/petrova-v/) or send me an email at victoria.petrova@uni.minerva.edu
 - How to learn more about me: You can find my full resume [here](https://github.com/vickipetrova/vickipetrova/blob/main/Resume%20Victoria%20Petrova%202023.docx.pdf) and also see some of my projects on my github
 - ⚡ My skills include:
-  - Python, Swift, SwiftUI, Flask, HTML, CSS, SQLite, SQL Alchemy, Prototyping
+  - Python, Swift, SwiftUI, Java, Kafka, Flask, HTML, CSS, SQLite, Prototyping
   - Leadership, Project Management, Agile framework, Teaching, Curriculum Development, Proactive, Communication
-- 😄 Fun facts:
+- 😄 Other stuff:
-  - I’m 21 years old, born and raised in Sofia, Bulgaria 🇧🇬🦁
+  - Born and raised in Sofia, Bulgaria 🇧🇬🦁
-  - Looking forward to participating in Apple's Student Challenge in 2023 
+  - Looking forward to participating in Apple's Student Challenge in 2024 
   - Excited for WWDC 
   - I'm also interested in political science and governance and I'd love to transfer my technology knowledge in that context
   - I like playing sports.
 I used to play football ⚽️ and table tennis 🏓 competitively